NCN 1 Stage 9 Hull to Scarborough

 START/FINISH:

 Hull/Scarborough DISTANCE: 122km TOTAL ASCENT:812m TERRAIN AND SURFACES: Quiet country lanes with barely any traffic, once out of Hull.
 Some of the bridleways outside Hull are lumpy, so a ‘gravel’ bike will come into its own.
 That said, I ride a touring bike with 28mm tyres.
 After rain some of the smaller lanes can be very muddy RECOMMENDED CAFÈS/PUBS/ACCOMMODATION: Duffield: The Cosy Cow.
 Although we stayed and ate in places along the route, there is nowhere other than the Cosy Cow that we’d particularly recommend.
-Places remain for you to discover based on budget, mood and need NEARBY MAINLINE TRAIN SERVICES: Hull; The Museum Quarter, William Wilberforce’s House, The Aquarium, Beverley; The Minster, Bridlington, Scarborough PLACES TO VISIT; Hull; The Museum Quarter, William Wilberforce’s House, The Aquarium, Beverley; Minster, Burton Agnes; Burton Agnes Hall , Hull LINKS TO OTHER RIDES: NCN1 Stage 8 and stage 10
+Places remain for you to discover based on budget, mood and need NEARBY MAINLINE TRAIN SERVICES: Hull; The Museum Quarter, William Wilberforce’s House, The Aquarium, Beverley; The Minster, Bridlington, Scarborough PLACES TO VISIT; Hull; The Museum Quarter, William Wilberforce’s House, The Aquarium, Beverley; Minster, Burton Agnes; Burton Agnes Hall , Hull LINKS TO OTHER RIDES: NCN1 Stage 8, Stage 10

 Ride notes